wilsonliaows/docs/features/lookup-tables.md

 * Any column
 * Multiple columns

-For example, if I'm trying to move accounting entries from my sales app, Salesforce, into my accounting app ,Intacct, I might find that both departments are using different account codes internally.
+For example, if I'm trying to move accounting entries from my sales app, Salesforce, into my accounting app, Intacct, I might find that both departments are using different account codes internally.
 In order to ensure data is synced accurately from Salesforce into Intacct, I would need to take the account codes from Salesforce, find the matching codes in Intacct, and create the Intacct accounting entries using the corresponding Intacct account codes.
 In the following table, any Salesforce entries coming in with the code 34267 will be written into Intacct under the code 6754.

 ![Example lookup table](/assets/images/features/lookup-tables/example-lookup-table.png)
 *Lookup table with the account IDs in Salesforce, Intacct and account names*

 Some other scenarios where you might need lookup tables:
 * Given a city name, you want to get the zip code
-* Give a metric unit, you want to convert to SI for distances
+* Given a metric unit, you want to convert to SI for distances
-* Given a department, rank, retrieve vacation accrual rate
+* Given a department and rank, you want to retrieve vacation accrual rates

 Lookup tables are enabled only for certain plans.
 Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.